gryzus24/ziew/README.md

 You can [download the prebuilt binary](https://github.com/gryzus24/ziew/releases/download/v0.0.4/ziew) from the Releases page.
 If you do not trust it you can always build directly from source.

 ### Building from source
-To build it you will need Zig 0.11.
+To build it you will need Zig 0.11.0 or 0.12.0.
 Once inside the cloned repository run:

 ```
 zig build -p . -Doptimize=ReleaseSmall -Dstrip